-3Solid wastes are those derived from the treatment of water or wastewater.
-Certain types of solid wastes from water treatment processes may be land-applied within the separation distance on an individual, case-by-case basis.
+3Solid wastes, for the purpose of land application, are those derived from the treatment of water or wastewater, including sewage sludge, as defined in 567-Chapter 67.
+Certain types of solid wastes from water treatment processes may be land-applied within the SD on an individual, case-by-case basis.